textpotential/tcaarsbl17/docs/readme.md

-This should be the homepage of the site now.
+—-
+layout: default
+—-

+This would be *another page* that would have some other info.